Pilot Dies After Falling From Hot-Air Balloon In Vermont

 BRADFORD, Vt.
-(CBS) — A pilot is dead after falling from a hot air balloon in Vermont, police say.
-It happened late Thursday afternoon in the town of Bradford.
+(CBS) — A pilot is dead after falling from a hot-air balloon Thursday afternoon in Bradford, Vermont.
+Police have identified him as 72-year-old Brian Boland.

-The pilot took off with four passengers from Post Mills Airport.
-After takeoff, the balloon started to descend and touched down in a field, where Vermont State Police say the basket tipped and a passenger fell out.READ MORE: 2 New England Towns Make List Of 15 Best Small Towns To Visit In 2021
+Boland took off with four passengers from Post Mills Airport.
+After takeoff, the balloon started to descend and touched down in a field, where Vermont State Police say the basket tipped and a passenger fell out.READ MORE: West Nile Virus Detected In Boston Mosquitoes

 “During this sequence, the pilot became entangled in gear affixed to the balloon as it re-ascended and ended up entrapped underneath the basket, where he eventually fell to the ground from a height,” police said.
 “The pilot landed in a field off Waits River Road and was pronounced dead on scene.”